 Dr. Vantre received his undergraduate degree in Biology, with a minor in Politics from Wake Forest University in 1994 and his doctorate degree from Temple University School of Podiatric Medicine in 2001.
 He has the distinguished honor of being a member of both the Pi Delta National Podiatric Medical Honor Society as well as the Stirling-Harford National Anatomic Honor Society.
 After medical school, Dr. Vantre completed a three-year Foot and Ankle Surgical Residency at The Graduate Hospital (Drexel University School of Medicine) in Philadelphia, PA in 2004.
 Upon completion of his residency program, Dr. Vantre moved to Richmond, VA to join, and eventually purchase the extraordinarily successful and highly regarded foot surgery practice of Dr. Jonas Katz.
 Dr. Vantre expanded and grew the practice, treating patients with ankle injuries/ deformities as well as performing reconstructive and revision surgeries of the foot and ankle.
 He has been providing comprehensive foot and ankle surgical care to patients in the Richmond metropolitan area for over fifteen years.
 He is a Fellow of the American College of Foot & Ankle Surgeons and a Diplomate of the American Board of Foot and Ankle Surgery and is a voting member of the St. Mary's Ambulatory Surgery Center Board of Directors, Physicians Advisory Board, and Medical Executive Committee.
 Dr. Vantre is the Assistant Fellowship Director/ Director of Fellowship Research for the Virginia Fellowship for Reconstruction, Revision, and Limb Preservation of the Foot and Ankle.
 He is also the Affiliate Program Director for the Richmond Foot and Ankle Surgery Rotation for third year residents from Medstar Georgetown University Hospital/ Washington Hospital Center.
 He is a former Board Member-at-Large of the Virginia Podiatric Medical Association Board of Directors and a consultant for the Bon Secours Redskins Training Camp.
 Dr. Vantre is an active member of the Medical Staff at Bon Secours St. Mary's Hospital and is a member of the Medical Executive Committee.

 Dr. Vantre is on the active Staff at most area hospitals including, Bon Secours St. Mary's Hospital, St. Mary's Ambulatory Surgery Center, St. Francis Medical Center, and Henrico Doctors Hospital.
-He is Chief of the Podiatric Surgery Section of the Department of Orthopaedics at St. Mary's Hospital in Richmond, VA and has recently been elected as a Member-at-Large Officer of the St. Mary's Hospital Medical Executive Committee for 2020-21.
+He is Chief of the Podiatric Surgery Section of the Department of Orthopaedics at St. Mary's Hospital in Richmond, VA and is a Member-at-Large Officer of the St. Mary's Hospital Medical Executive Committee for 2020-21.

 In his spare time away from the office, Dr. Vantre enjoys spending time with his wife, Elizabeth and their 4 children.
-He also enjoys the outdoors, traveling, and playing soccer.
+He also enjoys the outdoors, traveling, watching college football and playing golf and soccer.

 Dr. John J. Kadukammakal